 Travel has a way of awakening the senses, making every moment that much more vivid.
 The details of the day, even the most mundane, become forever-memorialized in the mind’s eye.
 Adam, the seasoned traveler in our home, pointed this out many years ago, and I must say it has made our periodic gallivanting even more enjoyable, knowing that the pleasure of travel doesn’t end abruptly when we return home.
 Quite the opposite is true.
 We get to revisit every memory, as often as we’d like, for the rest of our days.

-Rome was rumbling with excitement over the papal conclave, various colors of smoke, and eventually the selection and celebration of Pope Francis all while we were there.
-It was tremendously thrilling.
+You could almost feel Rome rumbling with excitement over the papal conclave, various colors of smoke, and eventually the selection and celebration of Pope Francis all while we were there.

 Vecchia Roma – By far our best meal in Rome and the best meal of the trip.
 The trattoria was full to the brim with tons of loud Italians!
 A very good sign indeed.
 Thankfully, we were there with a couple of Roman friends because these people were understandably not catering to the tourist crowd but locals.
-The restaurant’s specialty is the all’Amatriciana flambe with guanicale (pork jowl), which they apparently toss together in huge cheese wheels.
+The restaurant’s specialty is the all’Amatriciana flambe with guanicale (pork jowl), which they toss together in huge cheese wheels.
 It was divine.
-I so badly wanted to finish my bowl and then lick it clean, but I simply ran out of room.
-They even had gluten-free penne for me, cooked perfectly al dente.
 This was the most delicious and memorable pasta I have ever had.
 I have already set to work recreating this dish at home.

-All-in-all, a wonderful vacation full of inspirational sights, sounds and tastes.
-I can’t wait to return.
+All-in-all, a wonderful vacation full of inspirational sights, sounds and tastes!